About our economy in NSW

 NSW economic performance and outlook (a)

-(d) Per cent change through the year to 30 June.
-Forecasts rounded to nearest 0.1 percentage point.
+(c) Per cent change through the year to 30 June and rounded to the nearest 0.1 percentage point.
+The assumptions for net overseas migration are consistent with assumptions in the 2024-25 Australian Government Budget

 Source: Australian Bureau of Statistics (ABS) and NSW Treasury.